Outset Medical Inc (OM) Shares Soar Above 1-Year High - News Heater

-Outset Medical Inc (NASDAQ: OM)’s stock price has soared by 2.16 in relation to previous closing price of 5.55.
-Nevertheless, the company has seen a loss of -1.56% in its stock price over the last five trading days.
+The stock price of Outset Medical Inc (NASDAQ: OM) has surged by 4.25 when compared to previous closing price of 5.41, but the company has seen a 3.68% gain in its stock price over the last five trading sessions.
 Business Wire reported 2023-11-29 that SAN JOSE, Calif.–(BUSINESS WIRE)–Outset Medical, Inc. (Nasdaq: OM) (“Outset”), a medical technology company pioneering a first-of-its-kind technology to reduce the cost and complexity of dialysis, today announced that members of management will participate in a virtual panel discussion at the BofA Securities Home Care Conference on Monday, December 4, 2023, at 12:00pm PT / 3:00pm ET.
 The panel discussion will include Leslie Trigg, Outset’s Chair and Chief Executive Officer, Michael Aragon, MD.

 Is It Worth Investing in Outset Medical Inc (NASDAQ: OM) Right Now?

-Moreover, the 36-month beta value for OM is 2.07.
-Analysts have varying opinions on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 2.06.
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 3 as “hold,” and 0 as “sell.”

 Top 5 Tech Stocks to Buy in 2024